Optibus Operations API (2.3.8)

 • Drivers: Individuals responsible for operating the vehicles.
 The entity stores personal and operational information, including a unique identifier (id, uuid), name attributes (firstName, lastName, middleName), and an archived status indicating whether the driver is currently active.

 • Assignments: A complex record of operations for each calendar date.
 Each assignment links vehicles and drivers with their respective operational blocks and tasks.
+Crucially, each assignment also contains a properties array that provides additional details relevant to tasks on that date, including their operational status (disabled flag) and the reason for any cancellation (cancellationReason).
 Where assignments have not been allocated vehicles and/or drivers these fields will be empty - an assignment can be "uncovered" so to say.

 • Blocks: Blocks represent a sequence of trips or duties assigned to a vehicle, encapsulating its journey from the start to the end of service, including depot movements.
-Blocks are crucial for organizing daily operations and are characterized by attributes like disabled and type, indicating their status and category.
+Blocks are crucial for organizing daily operations and are characterized by attributes like disabled and type, indicating their operational status and category.
+A disabled block indicates it is no longer active in the plan.

 Notes: